EN-JAEYUNSIM/CITS5505-Group-Project/README.md

     * authentication file(backend part)
   - index.js
 3. Readme.md
-4..gitignore and any other files
+4. .gitignore and any other files
+5. deliverables